Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective

-We further study the detectability of the triggers.
-We show that existing defense works can benefit from incorporating these smooth triggers into their design consideration.
-Our experiments also demonstrate that the detector trained over strong, smooth triggers can generalize well to unseen weak smooth triggers.
+We further study the detectability of the triggers and show how existing defense works can benefit from smooth triggers in their design.
+Our experiments also demonstrate that detectors trained over strong, smooth triggers can generalize well to unseen weak smooth triggers.

-Overall, our work manifests the importance of the overlooked frequency analysis in the design of both backdoor attacks and defenses.
+Overall, our work highlights the importance of the overlooked frequency analysis in the design of both backdoor attacks and defenses.
 We open-source the experiment codes and welcome the public to contribute to future developments\footnote{https://github.com/YiZeng623/frequency-backdoor}.
 Our key contributions are summarized as follows: \textbf{1)} We perform a comprehensive frequency-domain analysis of existing backdoors triggers, revealing severe high-frequency artifacts commonly across different datasets and resolutions. \textbf{2)} We present a detailed analysis of the causes of these artifacts. \textbf{3)} We show the effectiveness of employing frequency representations for detecting existing triggers. \textbf{4)} We propose a practical way of generating effective smooth triggers that do not exhibit high-frequency artifacts and provide actionable insights into their detectability.